mvbakker/mvbakker.old.blog/_posts/2016-09-07-OpenFOAM-on-a-Raspberry-Pi-Cluster.md

 * 2x a five-port switch (one 6-port switch would've been better but I had these laying around anyway)
 * Couple of LAN-cables

-I also build a rack in which I could mount them nicely out of some metal nuts and bolts and some perspex, see the photo below.
+I also build a rack in which I could mount them nicely out of some metal nuts and bolts and some perspex.

 [//]: # (PLAATJE VAN CLUSTER)